neil-morrison44/MiSTer_tty2pico/arduino/README.md

 All testing has been done against Waveshare branded displays, aside from the RoundyPi.
 These are common display modules and you can find the same display modules from other brands.

+### MicroSD Readers

+tty2pico supported level-shifting SD readers via a SPI interface.
+The integrated SD readers of the RoundyPi and the SparkFun Thing Plus RP2040 have been tested to work with the `overclockSD` option which runs the SD SPI bus a little over 40MHz.
+These will give you optimal performance, even faster than running from the flash partition!

+There are also external SD readers that can be connected, however the SPI rate for these will vary.
+The boards from Adafruit and SparkFun usually support the higher 40MHz speed, however some cheap SD readers on Amazon and AliExpress will only support a lower rate of 24MHz and will require the `overclockSD` option to be set to `false`.
+While not optimal for speed, they still work great for displaying galleries of larger images that couldn't be stored on the flash file system.

+### MicroSD Cards

+microSD cards up to 128GB have been tested to work, though larger likely will as well.
+The recommended and supported file system format for SD is exFAT.
+This will allow near instant loading of the tty2pico device as USB Mass Storage, which then allows the rest of the tty2pico application to run smoothly.

+Using FAT32 from microSD does work, however it's not a supported format.
+The cluster size must be very large when formatting the card to ensure as little delay as possible when processing the 10's of thousands of SD reads it takes to mount a FAT volume, which our powerful but still limited MCU will struggle with.
+An 8GB card was test by formatting as FAT32 with 32k cluster size and it worked "OK", as in took several seconds to show as a drive on the computer but overall worked fine.

 ## Configuration

 tty2pico uses a config file in [TOML](https://toml.io/en/) format named `tty2pico.toml` at the root of your storage device for some options that can be adjusted at runtime.
 A sample `tty2pico.toml` file with all available options: